Compassion Arts Festival 2018

 Compassion Arts Festival 2018 opens its 4th year with an evening of original music and theatre in two parts.
 The Rattle & the Thunder starts the night off with a concert of songs from an exciting new musical by Compassion Arts with performances by an ensemble of both established and emerging artists.
 Part Two of the event features a special presentation by NYC recording artist/composer/musician Michael Harren performing his acclaimed multi-media one-person theatre piece The Animal Show, accompanied by string quartet.
 The evening will be emceed by WCUW’s Marlene Narrow, host of Vegan Nation radio.
 Proceeds from ticket sales will go to benefit Maple Farm Sanctuary, a non-profit organization for rescued animals and humane education.

-Tickets go on sale Sept 1st.
-Click here for more information.
+Tickets go on sale September 21st - $20 in advance, $25 at the door.
+Click here to purchase tickets and for more information.

 This event is made possible by the generous contributions of time and talent from participating artists, event sponsors, Two Trick Pony, Vegan Nation, volunteers from Maple Farm Sanctuary and support from the Culture and Animals Foundation.